 Season: May to September on request

 Láki Tours is the expert for bird watching, sea angling & whale watching in Iceland.
 We operate our tours in very unique and beautiful regions of Iceland.

 Join one of our Unique Tours in Snaefellsnes

-Holmavik – The Inofficial Capital for Whale Watching in Iceland
+Holmavik – The Unofficial Capital for Whale Watching in Iceland

 One of our guests called Holmavik the secret whale watching capital of Iceland and we really like this phrase.
 Hólmavík means whale watching in the remote and unspoiled Westfjords of Iceland.
 The Westfjords region is an incredible destination.
 If you want to get off the beaten track, the wonderful Westfjords are a great place to visit.
 Holmavik is a lovely town on the east coast of the Westfjords of Iceland and a paradise for whale lovers.
-The most common whales in the fjord are humpback whales.
-The fjord is incredibly sheltered from most wind directions meaning tours rarely have to be canceled.
+The most common whales in the fjord are humpback whales, but a variety of other species can be seen including Minke whales, orcas and white-beaked dolphins.
+The fjord is incredibly sheltered from most wind directions meaning tours rarely have to be cancelled.